kaimfrai/atr/README.md

 # Archetypal Recomposition

-This project provides the ATR library.
+This project provides the ATR library, short for Archetypal Recomposition.
 ATR is an experimental alternative to inheritance with virtual functions.
 ATR optimizes memory layout and merges identical functions to reduce overall cache use.
 2 strategies are implemented so far using ATR, one is in planning:

 * Function pointer: Stores a pointer to the function implementation alongside the object.
 * Tag: Stores an 8-bit tag in a separate array that maps to the object type.
 The tag value is determined at compile time and validated at link time.
 At runtime with full optimization it is dispatched with a singular jump instruction, similar to how a switch with consecutive cases would.